-Unusual heaviness or stiffness when you open your garage door suggests there is a problem with its tracks.
-The first step is to clean out any dirt that might be obstructing the rollers, and check the length of the track for any damage.
-In some cases, a little extra lubrication is all that’s needed to help your doors glide again, but if you spot any warped areas or dents, give our repair team a call to help you fix or replace the track.
+If opening your garage door feels unusually stiff or heavy, there may be a problem with the tracks.
+Clean out any dirt that may be obstructing the rollers, then check the entire length of the track for damage.
+Perhaps a bit of lubrication is all that’s need to help the rollers glide again.
+However, if you detect any dents or warped areas, you may need our repair technicians to take a look and fix or replace the affected track.